 - Becsprite seems to have a similar problem, though since his speech is only denoted with scribbles, it could just be a case of You Cannot Grasp the True Form.

-- In Sinfest, Fuchsia find words in these while playing Boogle.
+- In Sinfest, Fuchsia finds words in these while playing Boggle.

 - Quite literal in Zebra Girl as of this strip.

 - Dice Funk: Austin explicitly refers to the Abyssal language as "the Black Speech" when it is revealed that Anne understands it.

 - The prayers to The Kellith, daughter of Gothmog, in the Whateley Universe.